Todd Chrisley

-Michael Todd Chrisley (born April 6, 1968 or 1969) is an American media personality, real‑estate entrepreneur, and convicted fraudster.
+Michael Todd Chrisley (born April 6, 1968 or 1969) is an American media personality and real‑estate entrepreneur.
 He is known as the patriarch of Chrisley Knows Best, a USA Network series that aired from 2014 to 2023 and chronicled his family’s lives in Georgia and Tennessee.
-Chrisley’s flamboyant taste, sharp one‑liners, and famously strict “helicopter” parenting style became signature elements of the show.
+Chrisley’s flamboyant taste, sharp one‑liners, and famously strict helicopter parenting style became signature elements of the show.

 In August 2019, Chrisley and his wife Julie were indicted on 12 counts, including conspiracy to commit bank fraud, wire fraud, and tax evasion.
 They were convicted of all charges in June 2022.
 In November 2022, Todd Chrisley was sentenced to 12 years in prison.
 Both Chrisleys were later pardoned by President Donald Trump in May 2025.

 Early life

 Michael Todd Chrisley was born in Georgia and is the eldest of three sons of Elizabeth "Faye" Chrisley (née Hughes) and Gene Raymond Chrisley, a U.S. Army veteran who fought in the Korean War and died in 2012.

 He and his brothers, Randy and Derrick, were raised in Westminster, South Carolina.
 Derrick died from complications in infancy in 1971.
 Chrisley has said his mother often worked up to sixty hours a week in a local textile mill to support the family, a work ethic he credits with shaping his outlook.
 Although born Michael Todd, he has gone by his middle name, “Todd,” since childhood.